A Beginner’s Guide To jQuery-Based JSON API Clients

 console.log(json);

-This will output something like the following in the console of your favorite browser (click the image to see the full size):
+This will output something like the following in the console of your favorite browser:

 The last line of this code outputs our poster.
 We display another message to the user saying that we’ve found a result, and then proceed to show the image.